Contraz/demosys-py/docs/source/geometry.rst

        return vao

-This works perfectly fine, but we allocate a new list for every iteration and pyrr internally creates a numpy array of this.
+This works perfectly fine, but we allocate a new list for every iteration and pyrr internally creates a numpy array.
 The ``points`` list will also have to dynamically expand.
-This exponentially more ugly as the ``count`` value increases.
+This gets exponentially more ugly as the ``count`` value increases.

 We move on to version 2: